Frequently Asked Questions

 How is this different from PYMNTS, Finextra, Reuters Payments, or Bloomberg?

 The key difference is non-Anglo coverage.
 Tier-1 global outlets tend to cut emerging-market stories or delay regional news by 48-72 hours.
-PaymentLeaks scans 35+ countries in their local languages (Spanish LATAM, Brazilian Portuguese, Hindi, Korean, Indonesian, Turkish, Arabic, Polish, Romanian…) and cross-references with our own scanners: that's how we catch things like Argentina's COELSA NFC or Korea-China QRIS interop days ahead of the Anglo press.
+PaymentLeaks follows local press across many markets in their own languages (LATAM, Brazil, India, Korea, Indonesia, Turkey, the Arab world, Eastern Europe…): that's how we catch things like Argentina's COELSA NFC or Korea-China QRIS interop days ahead of the Anglo press.

 When is each briefing published?